SendiAp/Remaining/README.md

-## Did you hear about the two thieves who stole a calendar?
-They each got six months.
+## What's the difference between a hippo and a zippo?
+One is really heavy, the other is a little lighter.